 “La Huerta” (la ware-tah), means “the garden” in Spanish.
 This isn’t a garden composed of hothouse flowers and luxury landscaping – it’s the garden you’d find behind your house, full of nourishing plants, wild creatures, and weeds.
 It’s the patch of land where you plant your expectations, decisions, dreams, hopes, hatreds, losses, wishes, loves, mistakes.
 This is where the fruit of every seed you have ever planted grows… and grows.

-Tori Sparks, Calamento and El Rubio will present the new album La Huerta in concert at Luz de Gas in Barcelona on February 23rd, and at Sala Clamores in Madrid on March 30th.
+Tori Sparks, Calamento and El Rubio will presented the new album La Huerta for the first time in concert at Luz de Gas in Barcelona on February 23rd, and will present La Huerta at Sala Clamores in Madrid on March 30th.
 More tour dates are posted online, click for more information and to purchase tickets.
 (Album art by Aitch.)

 Click song titles below for lyrics

 Official music video for the song "Nature Boy" by Tori Sparks feat.
 Calamento + El Rubio, from their new album La Huerta (Glass Mountain Records, 2017).
 Directed by Francesco Tavolaro.